flutter/slideplayer/README.md

 ## Building

 ### Requirements
-- Flutter version `v1.7.8+hotfix.3`, but not on the `stable` channel.
-Older or newer versions of Flutter are likely to be incompatible.
-Run `flutter version 1.7.8+hotfix.3` to check out a compatible version.
+- Flutter on the `master` channel.
+FDE is still not stable, so you may need to do some tweaking to get it running.
+The last verified working Flutter version is `1.10.6-pre.40` on 09/24/2019.
 - Ensure that the Xcode section of `flutter doctor` does not list any issues with the version of Flutter above.

 ### Running